soo-h/DASweepDetect/README.md

 **Note: example files can be downloaded from https://data.mendeley.com/datasets/vdg2nbpc4j**

 ## Data simulation
+Use `simu` function to generate  simulation data based on real genome data.

 We put the compiled binary package of `discoal` into the code repository and complete the data simulation by calling `discoal ` software.
 If you need to recompile, download it from the link below and recompile it:

 https://github.com/kr-colab/discoal